 - Establishing a successful accessible media program

-- Differentiated instruction and personalized learning through technology-made accommodations
+- Differentiated instruction and personalized learning through technology-supported accommodations

-- Technology supports for executive function, behavior, and/or tasks in educational settings
+- Technology supports for executive function, self-regulation, and/or self-monitoring of tasks in educational settings

 Mainstream & Web Accessible Technologies